ghiso270/gamemaker-component-system/docs/Components/cmp_StateMachine.md

 ---
 ## Get State
-This function returns the name of the current state of the StateMachineComponent.
+This function returns the name of the current state of the cmp_StateMachine.
 ``` gml
 get_state();
 ```